jabberjabberjabber/Context-Tester/README.md

 - A large text to use as the basis for continuation
 - Python 3.8 or higher
-- A running LLM API server (compatible with OpenAI chat completions format)
+- A running KoboldCpp LLM API server

 ### Dependencies